smartdevicelink/sdl_evolution/proposals/0291-allows-navigation-apps-to-access-information-about-Wi-Fi-networks.md

 2. Activate the NaviAPP, wait more than 150 seconds, then enable WiFi on the head unit.
 3. Activate the NaviAPP, wait more than 150 seconds, then enable WiFi on the phone

-The root cause of the problems is that,in the above three situations, there is no mechanism to trigger the reestablishment of secondary transport (TCP) for `VideoStreaming` in Java Suite currently.
+The root cause of the problem is that, in the above three situations, there is no mechanism to trigger the reestablishment of secondary transport (TCP) for `VideoStreaming` in Java Suite currently.
 There is a complete solution to these problems.
 It would help SDL greatly improve the user experience on `VideoStreaming` via BT+WiFi.